-Banks are usually not willing to finance inventory, unless they see it as assets with high enough value or when you take out a bigger loan for your overall work capital.
+Banks are usually not willing to fund inventory for online businesses, unless they see it as assets with high enough value or when you take out a bigger loan for your overall work capital.
 Even so, banks can be hesitant and it is difficult to get approved.

 Short-term loans: what to look out for

 Financing your stock with a short-term online loan is faster than the bank and offers some flexibility.
 But be aware that financial platforms have their own revenue model, so you will have to pay interest over the loan.
 All in all this can turn out to be expensive.
 Thus, you have to be quite sure that you will make a good profit from your stock investments.
 For example because you will be able to ship faster, sell more of the same item and more types of products.

 Online lenders also have criteria for loan applications.

 Although the bank is much more selective, online lenders will also have some criteria for loan applications.
 For instance, they will want to look into your financial numbers, since the payback is revenue-based.

 Buying stock with supplier credit is less of a hassle, since your supplier knows your purchasing behaviour like no other.
 They want to finance your stock, simply because you will be buying it from them.
 In turn, this limits the risk of investment for your supplier.